How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Are all the weekend invites your teen is receiving more than their money can handle?

-Budget Skill they Need to Work On: Prioritize spending, boosting income, finding frugal alternatives to stretch income
+Budget Skill they Need to Work On: Prioritize spending, boost income, find frugal alternatives to stretch income

 11. Forgetting to Pay Back a Family or Friend

-Are they failing to budget for money they need to pay back a family or friend?
+Are they failing to budget for the money they need to pay back a family or friend?

 12. Being Afraid to Tweak and Change Budget Categories